francescq/wall/README.md

 # Wall

 Wall application simulating an e-commerce app.
-It usere React, Semantic ui for rendering
+It uses React, Semantic ui for rendering

 The application has been developed mobile first